 The mobile operators at Palestine are operating in very challenging markets with strong competition between Palestinian services providers, in addition to illegal competition came from other operators such as Cellcom Israel, and Orange Israel.
-Moreover, Palestinian people are internet educated users with high penetration of smartphones expected to reach more than 50% after introducing 3G benchmarked with Jordan market according to Bader (2011), and they were being wait very long time to have mobile broadband services network, thus by introducing the 3G services, a huge mobile data services such as M2M, this demand shall be addressed with effective solution balancing, the quality of services and cost of service.
+Moreover, Palestinian people are internet educated users with high penetration of smartphones expected to reach more than 50% after introducing 3G benchmarked with Jordan market according to Bader (2011), and they were being wait very long time to have mobile broadband services network, thus by introducing the 3G services, a huge mobile data services demand are expected along with introducing new mobile data services such as M2M, this demand shall be addressed with effective solution balancing, the quality of services and cost of service.